-The Inforum is a dynamic, collaborative environment within the iSchool that combines information resources with the latest technology in a pleasant and comfortable work and study space.
-It is one of 40+ locations that make up the University of Toronto Libraries.
-It is the only location in the system to have collections, services, technology, facilities, and staff dedicated chiefly to serving graduate students and faculty in information and museum studies.
+The Inforum is a dynamic, collaborative place within the iSchool, combining research resources with the latest technology, in a pleasant, comfortable study and social space.
+One of 44 locations that make up the University of Toronto Libraries, it is the only one in the system to offer collections, services, technology, facilities, and staff dedicated to serving graduate students and faculty members in information and museum studies.

-Our environment includes individual and group study space, in-depth reference and research services, and instruction from a variety of sources including librarians and information technology staff.
-Some of the Inforum's key concerns are research, learning, writing, and technology use.
-Its main purpose is to make student learning easier and more successful.
+Inforum facilities and services include individual and group study space, course reserves, in-depth reference and research services, and instruction from a variety of resource people, including iSchool librarians and information technology staff.
+Part of the faculty's Information Services Unit, its main purpose is to support the teaching, learning, and research endeavours of iSchool students and faculty.

-All group study rooms located in the Inforum feature a large conference table, task chairs, a desktop computer connected to the iSchool network, wireless connectivity, and room capacities that range from four to twenty occupants.
-Students can book rooms in advance for team meetings or collaborative project work.
-Additional bookable group study areas are available on the third floor of the Claude T. Bissell building.
+Inforum group study rooms feature a large conference table, task chairs, a desktop computer connected to the iSchool network, wireless connectivity, and room capacities that range from four to twenty occupants.
+You can book rooms in advance for team meetings or collaborative project work.
+Additional bookable group study areas are available on the third floor of the Claude T. Bissell building where some of your classes will be located.

-There are two rooms in a newly renovated area on 7th floor of the building that have been set aside for quiet study.
-They are reserved for individual use by masters students, rather than use by a group.
+There are two rooms in a newly renovated area on seventh floor of the building that have been set aside for quiet study.
+The rooms are reserved for individual use by masters students.

 Brian Cantwell Smith Ideas Exchange (BCSIE)